petergcutler/wdinstagram/README.md

 ### Instructions

+1. Write 5 user stories for your app.
+  * Keep it simple and think about what functionality your MVP needs.
 1. Create an `app.rb` file for your Sinatra app
 2. Create a Gemfile with all the dependencies required by your app
   * Once that's ready, run: `$ bundle install`